If you’re planning a trip to Stockholm, you might have already seen adverts for the Stockholm Pass – also known as the Go City All-Inclusive Pass.

 It’s an all-in-one discount card that guarantees you free entry to dozens of attractions across the Swedish capital, and has a few organised boat and bus tours thrown in for good measure.

 According to the official website, buying the Stockholm Pass could save you more than 1530 SEK (around US $160) on a three-day visit.
 But is it really worth buying?

 And will it actually save you a big wad of kronor (Swedish currency) when you’re trying to see Stockholm’s best bits?
 Read our review to find out!

 Wait up!
 What is the Stockholm Pass?

-The Stockholm Pass is a little card that you can carry around in your pocket or wallet.
+The Stockholm Pass is a little ‘card’ that you can carry around, either on your phone or in your wallet.
 Show it at one of the participating attractions in Stockholm – or at the start point of one of the included city tours – and you’ll be waved through with the rest of the paying visitors.